sharunkumar/ch/README.md

 The preset colors are optimized for readability on both light and dark terminals:

-1. Bright Red
+1. Red
-2. Bright Green
+2. Green
-3. Bright Yellow
+3. Orange
-4. Bright Blue
+4. Blue
-5. Bright Magenta
+5. Pink
-6. Bright Cyan
+6. Purple
-7. Orange
-8. Pink

 Colors cycle when you have more than 8 words without custom colors.